 - 4. When is the next game suspension for the varsity coach who is ejected for unsportsmanlike conduct while sitting with junior varsity team during a contest in the same sport?
-The coach may not attend any games be they varsity, JV or freshman until the next JV contest has been played and the coach was barred from coaching and attending. \\ - 5.
+The coach may not attend any games be they varsity, JV or freshman until the next two JV contests have been played. - 5.
 When is the next game suspension for the junior varsity coach who is ejected for unsportsmanlike conduct while sitting with the varsity team during a contest in the same sport?
-The coach may not attend any games be they varsity, JV or freshman until the next varsity contest has been played and the coach was barred from coaching and attending. \\ - 6.
+The coach may not attend any games be they varsity, JV or freshman until the next two varsity contests have been played. - 6.
 When is the next game suspension for unsportsmanlike conduct for the person who serves as both junior varsity and varsity coach in a sport?
-The coach is withheld from any level contest until a contest has been played at the level in which the disqualification occurred and the coach is barred from coaching and attending. \\ - 7.
+The coach is withheld from any level contest until two contests have been played at the level in which the disqualification occurred. - 7.
 Is a team eliminated from tournament if they have accumulated five (5) or more game ejections during the season including league tournaments?
-Yes. - Note: \\If one or more different level contests are scheduled prior to the next contest at the same level of play, the athlete or coach shall be ineligible to participate in the next (but no more than one) contest at each level of play. - 8.
+Yes. - 8.
 If a player is disqualified from a contest for something other than what the rules define as unsportsmanlike conduct, does the next game disqualification apply?
 Yes.
-If the playing rules for a sport specify disqualification for other violations, the playing rules apply, and the coach/player must sit out the next game.

-9. Does a "game misconduct penalty" in ice hockey require a next game disqualification?
+If the playing rules for a sport specify disqualification for other violations, the playing rules apply, and the coach/player must sit out the next game. - 9.
+Does a "game misconduct penalty" in ice hockey require a next game disqualification?
 No. National Federation ice hockey rule 4, section 5, specifically allows for removing a player for the duration of a contest without effect on subsequent games.
 National Federation ice hockey rule 4, section 6 describes the game disqualification which suspends the player from the remainder of the game and the next.
 For the second occurrence in a season, the player is removed from that game and the next two; for the third occurrence, that game and the next three; and so on.